JonathanMagnan/ireviewapple.com/applemusic-competitors.md

 Cons:

-- Not a big variety
+- Not a wide variety
 - Personalized playlist
 - Limitations of use